anantshri1/RAG_pipeline_for_3dQFT/README.md

 ## Motivation

-Standard LLMs conflate 3d mirror symmetry with its 2d (Calabi-Yau mirror pairs).
+Standard LLMs conflate 3d mirror symmetry with its 2d (Calabi-Yau mirror pairs) cousins.
 The correct definition — an infrared duality exchanging **topological and flavour symmetries**, or equivalently order and disorder operators — requires retrieval from domain-specific literature.
 This makes the thesis an ideal RAG corpus: the content is real, the failure modes of naive LLMs are known, and the author can evaluate outputs as a domain expert.

 ---